 “Virus,” he said.

 Annabel nodded.
 This filled in one piece of the puzzle.
-The man who’d tumbled out of the window after inhaling this Lazarus Virus, had been afflicted with the same thing as Connor.
+The man who’d tumbled out of the window after inhaling this Lazarus virus had been afflicted with the same thing as Connor.
 And if the virus could be spread by poison gas, it was possible Connor had been infected deliberately.
 She thought of what Mr. O had said about Lord Connor; he had dangerous friends.
 Was it possible that Connor’s friends were the ones who infected him?

-She stood up, fished around in her pockets for another bullet.
+She stood up, fishing around in her pockets for another bullet.
 Finding one, she reloaded her revolver, fired it, and walked away.
-She would have loved to linger, to shoot every last one of these damned Resurrectionists one by one.
-But the police would be coming soon, and she had only so many bullets.
+She would love to linger and shoot every last one of these damned Resurrectionists one by one, but the police would be coming soon—and she only had so many bullets.

 Chapter Eight